"C IS FOR COOKIE. COOKIE."

 The rest, then, is rambling piano balladry, and if you had trouble on Closing Time, these tracks may not be for you, because they rely on a buy-in to the general atmosphere of the album.
 It's totally worth buying in, though.
 The most famous track, of course, is the opening "Tom Traubert's Blues" (full name = "Tom Traubert's Blues (Four Sheets to the Wind in Copenhagen)"), about a guy who's lost and drunk in another country and keeps fixating on a 19th century Australian hymn.
 The arrangement shoots hard to be over-sentimental schlock, and the verse melody doesn't really exist, but Tom, through his lyrics and through a voice that is now in full flight, creates such a sad and sympathetic picture that whenever the chorus returns, it seems like a top-notch emotional experience.
 Maybe it's overlong, but by the time we get to the ending lyrics ("And goodnight to the street sweepers, the night watchmen flame keepers, and goodnight to Mathilda, too"), I'm sad that it's over.

-A couple of tracks later comes "Jitterbug Boy," featuring an obviously older gentleman waxing nostalgic of great memories of his past (saying that he'd seen the Brooklyn Dodgers in Ebbets Field, for instance, meant his memories were from at least 20 years previous) but may not be reliable (like when he says he taught Mickey Mantle everything that he knows).
+A couple of tracks later comes "Jitterbug Boy," featuring an obviously older gentleman waxing nostalgic of great memories of his past (saying that he'd seen the Brooklyn Dodgers in Ebbets Field, for instance, meant his memories were from at least 20 years previous) but who may not be reliable (like when he says he taught Mickey Mantle everything that he knows).
 After the pure piano balladry of "Jitterbug Boy" comes another orchestrated ballad in "I Wish I Was in New Orleans," though this is jazzier than "Tom Traubert's Blues" was (this has some saxophone on it).
 It doesn't have quite the same kick as the opener does, but it has nostalgic charm to it.

 Up next is my other long-time favorite of the album, the off-kilter piano ballad, "The Piano Has Been Drinking."
 This one, about a guy who's totally sloshed and starts throwing out silly accusations at everybody and everything around him, features some of my favorite absurd Waits lyrics, like when he complains that he can't find his waitress with a Geiger Counter.
 I also really dig the way the chords sometimes seem to clash, as if the notes themselves are stumbling around and not quite ending up where they're supposed to.
 If you've somehow never heard this song, you need to listen to it ASAP, and while you're at it you have to find a clip of him performing it in 1977 on Fernwood 2 Night (and then, as part of a planned skit, trying to hit up the host for some money).